An endoscope uses a tiny camera to look inside the body without surgery

 For your pet’s comfort and safety, endoscopy does require that they be placed under anesthesia.
 Please read our descriptions under Anesthesia and Patient Monitoring for more information on what we do to keep your pet safe.

-Endoscopic procedures at our hospital are performed by Dr. Eugene Gorodetsky.
+Endoscopic procedures are performed in our hospital by Dr. Eugene Gorodetsky on a referral basis.
 An experienced emergency and critical care veterinarian, Dr Gorodetsky has been providing mobile endoscopy services to veterinary clinics around the lower mainland for the last 8 – 10 years.